Chathurga/CS211-TSP/README.md

     Binary Vars: ...

 We'll definitely get N distinct journeys outputted but there's no guarantee we'll get cyclical routes.
 The solver will just choose the N shortest journeys with no regard for the "enter and leave every town once" rule.
 It might use x(1,2), x(1,3) and x(1,4) because the corresponding dist(i,j) variables where smaller than other distances even though it should be illegal to use town 1 more than twice.
-We can phrase this rule as a contraint:
+We can phrase this rule as a constraint:

     Minimize: ...